Foreplay is meant to be fun, the precursor to intercourse or just extended pleasureable sex play because not everyone has penetrative sex.

 Change positions frequently, experiment to find one that really turns you both on.
 This is not only arousing but can lighten the mood by being funny too.
 Find that special position that is just right for both of you – you may be surprised at how different and better sex can feel in this position.
 Variety is the spice of life and it is good to mix things up.

 Try sensory deprived sex, being blindfolded can highten your senses.
-Of the five senses, sight is the sense that turns a majority of men on, whereas women enjoy the sense of touch.
-Men often become aroused by the sight of something erotic or sexually pleasing such as sexy lingerie or images but are turned on by sensual touch.
-Women often get aroused by what they feel such as cuddling, massage and silky underwear.
+Of the five senses, sight is the sense that turns on some people, whereas others enjoy the sense of touch.
+Some often become aroused by the sight of something erotic or sexually pleasing such as sexy lingerie or images but are turned on by sensual touch.
+Other people often get aroused by what they feel such as cuddling, massage and silky underwear.

 Blindfolds are a safe, non-threatening way to expand your erotic horizons but can increase your sexual pleasure.